Generic Name: tofacitinib (TOE-fa-SYE-ti-nib)

 - Azathioprine, azole antifungals (eg, ketoconazole, fluconazole), biologic medicine to treat rheumatoid arthritis (eg, abatacept, adalimumab, anakinra, certolizumab, etanercept, golimumab, infliximab, rituximab, tocilizumab), corticosteroids (eg, prednisone), cyclosporine, methotrexate, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), or tacrolimus because they may increase the risk of Xeljanz's side effects

-- Rifamycins (eg, rifampin) because it may decrease Xeljanz's effectiveness
+- Rifamycins (eg, rifampin) or St. John's wort because they may decrease Xeljanz's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Xeljanz may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.